This article discusses troubleshooting solutions for issues encountered monitoring or filtering student web browsing.

 - If you've verified the above are set correctly, then it could be that you have to clear your cache.
 See here for more information: DNS Web Filter Troubleshooting

-When the Chrome web filter starts processing web browsing activity on the network, it will display the activity on the web filter reports on the Bark Super Admin's dashboard, as seen below and described in this article.
+When the Chrome /Edge web filter starts processing web browsing activity on the network, it will display the activity on the web filter reports on the Bark Super Admin's dashboard, as seen below and described in this article.